3D Uncertain Implicit Surface Mapping using GMM and GP: Gaussian Mixture Model

 Mixing all active Gaussian components in GMM, the regression is a mean function of all active $\mu_{j}(\bm{x_*})$ averaged with the mixing weights $w_j(\bm{x_*})$, or responsibilities, given by\cite{gmr}:

 and the uncertainty of the expected surface distances is specified as the variance or standard deviation:

 As illustrated above, the signed distance value $y$ of each data point is required in the training process.
 However, the measurements are all collected when the scanning ray hits the surface, i.e., $y=0$ for all measurements.
 To obtain valid covariances between spatial coordinates and surface distances, the original dataset is augmented with virtual points along the normal direction of the hit points and at a small distance from the surface.
-Implementation details will be explained in Section V.
+The extension of GMM dimension for map regression was originally proposed in the prior work \cite{gmm2}.
+The key differences are: 1) the proposed method applies a “top-down” strategy with faster computation speed; 2) SDF is regressed instead of occupancy.

 Despite the extension of the hierarchical model from 3D to 4D and the consequent changes in the interpretations of complexity and split criteria, these criteria remain applicable and suitable in the 4D context.
 When the smallest eigenvalue approaches zero, it indicates that the variance along one principal axis is minimal.
 The N-dimensional manifolds are nearly degenerated into (N-1)-dimensional manifolds.
 This condition typically leads to a tighter correlation between the variables involved.
 Consequently, in our case, the regression of the fourth dimension (surface distances) based on point coordinates will likely exhibit less noise and can be expected to be more accurate.
 In addition, it often forces the first 3D variables to have a more flat structure as well.